 - Joshua Tree National Park.
 Slightly east of Palm Springs, Joshua Tree’s surreal landscape may bring to mind the setting of your favorite Dr. Seuss book.

 - Yellowstone National Park.
 See hot springs, pay tribute to Old Faithful and look out for the oldest buffalo herd in the United States.

 - Zion National Park.
 The vibrant red cliffs in Zion National Park will have you checking the map to make sure you didn’t take a wrong turn for Mars.

 - Grand Teton National Park.
-Our travel publisher, Mike Rheume, fondly remembers coming face to face with a buffalo while hiking through the Tetons, starting in Jackson Hole.
+Our travel publisher, Mike Rheaume, fondly remembers coming face to face with a moose while hiking through the Tetons, starting in Jackson Hole.

 6. Chattanooga, Tennessee

 If your favorite pair of shoes are hiking boots, Tevas or Chacos, you will absolutely fall in love with Chattanooga, a beautiful city in the foothills of the Appalachian Mountains.
 It’s like Asheville but smaller, less hipster and more laid back.
 It has eight breweries, two distilleries — including the off-beat Whiskey Experimental Distillery, a couple of wineries and plenty of riverfront dining for rejuvenating with a plate of biscuits and gravy after a long day of hiking.

 History buffs can stroll through the Civil War museum while underground enthusiasts should tour Raccoon Mountain Caverns.
 Book an Airbnb or vacation rental in the mountains and drive into town whenever you please.